 Cancer Care and Prevention

 An immediate priority of the Botswana-Rutgers Partnership for Health is to address the country’s urgent cancer care and prevention needs.
-The cancer mortality rate in Botswana is close to 75 percent, and many patients present with advanced disease.
+The cancer mortality rate in Botswana is over 63 percent, and many patients present with advanced disease.
 There are minimal prevention and support services, long delays in cancer detection and diagnosis, deficiencies in the availability of cancer medications, unreliable data registries, and severe shortages in the specialty-trained workforce.

 By establishing a national, comprehensive cancer care and prevention program, Botswana can save lives, prevent disease, and create a model for implementation in other African nations and developing countries around the world.

-As part of our work to build this program together with Botswana, the following projects are underway:
+The following projects are part of our work to build this program together with Botswana:

 National Cancer Needs Assessment